SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 #### Granting a role to a user
 {: .anchor}
 -   The 'Grant Role' button will display a form for sharing roles with a single user at a time.
-Enter the user's uer ID and click submit to share the role.
+Enter the user's user ID and click submit to share the role.
     <img class="my-3" src="/images/role_grant.png"/>

 ### Create New Permission